pikachuSparkle/aws-iac-lab/aws-iac-tutorials/AWS - EKS - EKS Cluster Deployment with EKSCTL.md

 NOTES:
 - The Dafault Disk is 80G, tunning the disk size to 20G.
 - `NAT GATEWAY` will be created by default, which is not free.
 The "NAT GATEWAY" is utilized for helping `EC2 instances` in `private subnet` to visit the public internet (inbound direction is not allowed, whick is the best practise for EKS). [[AWS - Concepts - NAT Gateway]]
 - eksctl will create EC2 instances in `public subnet`.
 Hense, opening `NAT GATEWAY` is no need.
-Dev environment could tolaence less security for saving money.
+Dev environment could tolerate less security for saving money.

 #### 2.3 Validate with Application